melipass/lastfm-to-markdown/README.md

 # last.fm to markdown

 ## 🤖 About this repo
 This is a small project that I started because I wanted to have my last.fm weekly chart on my GitHub profile.
 I used GitHub Actions because they can be scheduled with cron jobs and you won't need extra privileges to modify the README.md file if it's in the same repo.

-You MUST use this GitHub Action in the repository you want to regularly update.
-To have this GitHub Action working in your profile, I suggest you start a new repo named after your GitHub username, using this repo as a template.
+To use this repo, see the [Marketplace](https://github.com/marketplace/actions/lastfm-to-markdown).

 ## 👩🏽‍💻 What you need
 * Last.fm API key